 The RRI is comprised of 6 pillars, 22 components and 160 indicators.
 Similar to the methodology of other Indexes developed in the areas of humanitarian response, development issues, business relations and gender equality and representation, the RRI has been developed as an extensive questionnaire to collect both qualitative and quantitative data over a range of issues including access to asylum and recognition as refugees or other protected persons, through to durable solutions and enjoyment of rights.

-The pilot test for the Refugee Response Index (RRI) in Kenya and Costa Rica is commencing this month, with support from the European Commission (DG-INTPA).
-Two senior researchers in each country have been engaged to conduct the data collection and provide feedback on the methodology, with a view to publishing the results in the coming months.
+With generous support from the European Commission (DG-INTPA), the RRI was finalized and is currently being pilot test in Costa Rica and Kenya.
+Experienced researchers in both countries have been engaged to conduct the data collection and provide feedback on the methodology, with a view to publishing the results in the coming months.

 The country research team in Kenya is comprised of Dr Michael Owiso and Dr Dulo Nyaoro; and in Costa Rica, Dr Koen Voorend and Dr Juan José Guillarte are leading this work.
 An important aspect to the success of the pilot phase will be the quality and diversity of information and views and data collected.
 In this effort, the RRI Project Team and country researchers are reaching out to a broad range of actors including international, government and non-governmental organizations, as well as members of the refugee community.

 Should you wish to learn more about the RRI process or be put in contact with the country research teams, please reach out to: Ms Alesia O’Connor, RRI Project Coordinator, firstname.lastname@example.org or Ms Julia Durand, email@example.com